DeclanChidlow/vale.rocks/blog/feed/documents/JPEG_XL_And_Googles_War_Against_It.md

 In 2010, two years after the release of their Chrome browser, Google announced WebP.
 They proceeded to develop and refine it until its eventual stable release in 2018.
 The goal was simple.
 Make a format with the quality of a JPEG, the transparency of a PNG, and the animation of a GIF, in a small package.

-As expected for a Google product, it very quickly gained support in Chromium, even prior to its stable release.
-Safari and Firefox didn't adopt support until after its stable release, but it now sees complete browser support.
+As expected for a Google product, it very quickly gained support in Chromium, even in its unstable phase.
+Safari and Firefox didn't receive full support until after its stable release, and many complaints from users stating that websites designed exclusively with Chrome in mind would fail to render the format.

 Once all browsers received support, Google very quickly began working to snuff out other formats.
 They made several changes, such as updating PageSpeed Insights to suggest that sites serve images as WebP files rather than competing formats.

 ### Announcing AVIF

-About a year after WebP's introduction, a competing standard, AVIF, had its first full release.
-The intention was for the format to succeed WebP, and while it did implement features such as HDR, which weren't present in WebP, it also lacked features such as multi page support.
-Realistically, this places it in no man's land.
-It's not objectively better than the standards it's competing against.
+About a year after WebP's full introduction, a competing standard, AVIF, had its first full release.
+The intention was for the format to succeed WebP, and while it does implement features that aren't present in WebP, such as HDR support, it lacks in other features, such as support for resolutions over 4K.
+Realistically, this places AVIF in no man's land.
+It wasn't a direct upgrade to the standards it was competing against when it released, and it certainly isn't now.

-AVIF also uses AV1 video compression.
-As you might imagine, videos and still images call for different styles of compression.
-Video is most concerned with compressing information throughout multiple frames, whereas image compression is a lot more concerned with compression within a single picture.
+One edge it does have is its use of AV1.
+AV1 as a video coding format already had a strong footing by the time AVIF came onto the scene.
+As AVIF uses the same format, just for images rather than videos, a lot of the prerequisite work a format needs to go through to see adoption had already been done.

-That said, AVIF managed to see quick adoption.
-In August of 2020, Chromium received support, with Firefox enabling support in October of 2021 and Safari implementing support throughout 2022.
+Thanks to many browsers having already implemented AV1 for the purpose of video, AVIF managed to see quick adoption.
+In August of 2020, Chromium received support for the format, with Firefox enabling support in October of 2021 and Safari implementing support throughout 2022.

 ### Introducing JPEG XL